Skip to Main Content

 Note for INFO 1010:

 While most professors will focus on peer reviewed sources, this doesn't mean that non-peer reviewed sources don't have their place.
-In fact, most English 2010 professors will allow you to use a mixture of source types.
+In fact, many professors will allow you to use a mixture of source types.
 It is always important to use good evaluation techniques besides just "peer review" to choose your sources (see the CRAAP Test reading).
 In one of the INFO 1010 assignments you will be asked to find a book or e-book, a popular article (such as news or magazine articles), and a peer reviewed academic article relevant to your topic.
 The source type filters (in both the MultiSearch and other databases) are good ways to ensure that you find a source of each type.
 Use this filter to your advantage to easily search and find the right type of source.

 Detailed Record in MultiSearch